Skip to content

 When a breach of unsecured ePHI occurs, HIPAA §164.412 requires notification to all affected individuals within 60 calendar days of discovery.
 Breaches affecting 500 or more individuals in a single state trigger simultaneous notification to HHS and prominent media outlets in that state.
 Smaller breaches may be logged and reported to HHS annually — but affected individuals must still be notified within 60 days regardless of breach size.

 A tested incident response plan is the difference between a managed, reportable event and an operational crisis.
 Align your plan to the NIST incident response framework — covering Preparation, Detection and Analysis, Containment, Eradication, Recovery, and Post-Incident Activity — and assign specific individuals to each phase, including legal counsel experienced in HIPAA breach notifications.
-Organizations building a sound approach to information security in healthcare must treat incident response not as an afterthought but as a core program component equal in weight to preventive controls.

-Review your HIPAA employee training requirements at least annually.
+Organizations building a sound approach to information security in healthcare must treat incident response not as an afterthought but as a foundational program component equal in weight to preventive controls.
+Review your employee training requirements at least annually.
 Workforce members who recognize a potential breach and report it within the first 24 hours materially shorten containment timelines and reduce the probability of OCR finding a failure to respond appropriately.

 Network Segmentation Is Now a Regulatory Expectation

-Get a Healthcare Information Security Assessment
+Schedule Your Healthcare Information Security Assessment

 Frequently Asked Questions